 In creating new designs in historic settings, compatibility and distinguishability are key concepts.
-Compatibility with historic resources should not be a literal replication of existing styles, nor should distinguishability be in intentional opposition to it.
+Compatibility with historic resources should resist attempts at literal replication of existing styles and details, while distinguishability can be accomplished via subtle but intentional gestures.
 Both compatibility and distinguishability need to be reflected in additions to historic resources and in the design of new buildings in historic settings.

 As a new building in the historic setting of Centre Street, Building B will enhance the village-like character of its surroundings.
-The design of Building B references a local heritage style - the Gable-roofed town barn or stable shop.
-This is an appropriate style for Building B. 46 Centre Street was constructed as a residential building and served that function until the early 1980s when it was converted to commercial use.
-During the period it served as a residence, the property contained a one story shed.
-The western portion of the shed is visible in a c1967 photograph of the property (Figure 5).
+The design of Building B references a local heritage style - the Vernacular Village Shop.23 This is an appropriate style for Building B relative to its use, and its local context.
+Centre Street developed with residential buildings in the 19th century, but many were subsequently adapted to house commercial and professional uses.